GunnerForever/1030_project/README.md

 src/ <br>
 This directory contains source code for both the midterm and final presentations. <br>
 The latter one contains the most recent and important results. <br>

+.gitignore file contains the files/directories that should be ignored by Git when making commits. <br>
+LICENSE file contains information

 ## Data
 The feature matrix file is publicly available on GEO website with dataset ID GSE212041. <br>